AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/salesforce-activities-attribution.md

 ---
 unique-page-id: 18874708
-description: Salesforce Activities Attribution - [!DNL Marketo Measure] - Product Documentation
+description: Salesforce Activities Attribution - [!DNL Marketo Measure]
 title: Salesforce Activities Attribution
 exl-id: 1dc6f15b-2a45-4ed3-9fa3-5267366d1f45
 feature: Attribution, Salesforce
 ---
 # Salesforce Activities Attribution {#salesforce-activities-attribution}

-The [!DNL Marketo Measure] Salesforce Activities integration will bring in specific Task and Event records into your attribution model.
-Begin to track things like sales emails or sales phone calls that weren't receiving due credit.
-To configure your activities rule, you'll need to go to [experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure){target="_blank"}.
+The [!DNL Marketo Measure] Salesforce Activities integration brings in specific Task and Event records into your attribution model.
+Begin to track things like sales emails or sales phone calls that were not receiving due credit.
+To configure your activities rule, go to [experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure){target="_blank"}.
 From there, go to the **[!UICONTROL Settings]** tab and click the **[!UICONTROL Activities]** tab.

-You're about to make your Sales team very happy!
-Let us take you through a quick tutorial.

 ![](assets/1.png)